pnatel/the-scripter/README.md

 - Under the hood, the engine searches the text file(s) for words with a pre-determined prefix, and replace them with the respective info you inserted in the form.
 - **This app should be fully working, but it has rough edges, so review your scripts before apply them in a Production Database.**
 - It should work with any text base files
-- Use a prefix that is unique in your script, otherwise, it may mix with other content producing un-expected ressults and errors.
+- Use a prefix that is unique in your script, otherwise, it may mix with other content producing un-expected results and errors.
-- all scripts files upladed are available in plain text, so they can be updated without need to recreate the record
+- all scripts files upladed are available in plain text, so they can be updated without need to recreate the record in the database
 - This app is NOT Windows friendly due the slash/backslash dealbraker, however if you really want it should not be hard to convert it or to make it OS agnostic.
 Feel free to fork it and let me know the outcome.

 ## Questions?
 [Ask Away!](https://github.com/pnatel/the-scripter/discussions)

+## To do

+- clean-up the code
+- add testing for future releases
+- create CRUD for DB actions (only Create is implemented)